Paycheck Protection Program

-The Congress has extended the deadline for obtaining the SBA approval on a Paycheck Protection Program loan until August 8.
-See link below for the latest status of the funding.
+The Congress has extended and expanded the Paycheck Protection Program.
+The deadline for obtaining the SBA approval on a Paycheck Protection Program loan is now March 31, 2021.

 What is the Paycheck Protection Program?